Boyquotes/YsolekQuest/README.md

 Inspiration and sample very small fragments come from free examples available on the web, documentation, as well as the state machine I used from examples, perhaps gdquest.

+During his exciting adventures, the professor will perform missions, bravely face all obstacles, he will face a lot of secrets and many obstacles to overcome.
+Of course, all for the good of people and animals.

 Here is the link to the youtube channel